-☐ Ulster Eddyville Anchorage - This site at Rondout Creek is heavily used for boating, kayaking, rafting, swimming, and fishing.
+Ulster Eddyville Anchorage - This site at Rondout Creek is heavily used for boating, kayaking rafting, swimming, and fishing.
+Kingston Sawage Treatment Plant Outfall - The sawage treatment plant discharges into

-- ☐ Kingston Sewage Treatment Plant Outfall The sewage treatment plant discharges into Rondout Creek here.
-Rondout Creek is heavily used for boating, team rowing, kayaking, and fishing. - ☐ Kingston Public Dock The town docks of Kingston and West Strand Park host a marina, recreational boating, fishing, and kayaking on Rondout Creek.
-There is a CSO at the site. - ☐ Kingston Point Beach This official beach has swimming, fishing from the shoreline, kayaking, and recreational boating in the vicinity.
+☐ Kingston Sewage Treatment Plant Outfall - The sewage treatment plant discharges into Rondout Creek here.
+Rondout Creek is heavily used for boating, team rowing, kayaking, and fishing.

+Kingston Public Dock - The town docks of Kingston and West Strand Park host a marina, recreational boating, fishing, and kayaking on Rondout Creek.
+There is a CSO at the site.
+Kingston Point Beach - This official beach has swimming, fishing from the shoreline, kayaking and recreational hoating in the vicinity